yuripettorossi/CI2024_Lab03/README.md

 # CI2024_Lab03
 Repository with code developed to solve the n-puzzle.\
 The main file is `nPuzzle.ipynb`.
-The `Lab03.ipynb` file is a secondary file where two alternative strategies were developed, but they have shoved to be not the optimal ones.
+The `Lab03_tests.ipynb` file is a secondary file where two alternative strategies were developed, but they have showed to be not the optimal ones; you can inspect it, but I suggest you to start with the main one.

 ## nPuzzle.ipynb
 This file includes two different algorithm able to solve the **n puzzle**: